harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 Step containers are named sequentially starting with `step-1`.

-### When I run a build, Harness creates a new pod and doesn't run the build on the delegate.
+### When I run a build, Harness creates a new pod and doesn't run the build on the delegate

 This is the expected behavior.
 When you run a Build (CI) stage, each step runs on a new build farm pod that isn't connected to the delegate.